Complete Roofing Systems

 The next component is the roof underlayment.
 This is laid over the roof deck and on top of the valley underlayment.
 Fifteen pound felt is the standard underlayment.
 On lower sloped, or roofs with a slight pitch, we use 30 # felt because the water doesn’t shed from the roof as quickly and we don’t want the 15# felt to become saturated.
 On some of the higher-end products, we use a synthetic underlayment, or in the case of standing seam metal we use a heat resistant underlayment.

 The next step is the starter course, used to eliminate seams between the shingles on the first row of the roof.
-Different roofs have different flashing requirements that come into play at different stages of the roof construction.
+Different texas roofing have different flashing requirements that come into play at different stages of the roof construction.
 The top layer is the shingle itself, followed by the ridge cap that covers the seams where two slopes join together.

 When you deal with Texas Star Roofing, you know you’re getting complete roofing systems, not just a top layer of shingles.
 Anything less will result in a premature failure of the roof and water in your house.